Clean Plate campaign: 2013

 Soon, this campaign became widely known and reached the government.
-Starting on January 23, one of the largest news industry in China People's Daily published several favorable editorial on the Clean Plate campaign and encourage more people to follow its cause.
-Because People's Daily is an official newspaper of the Central Committee of the Chinese Communist Party and is known for being the direct channel voicing the Chinese Communist Party's policy platforms and viewpoints.
-On January 28, Chinese leader Xi Jinping gave instructions on food waste in a report from Xinhua News Agency, which is the official state-run press agency of the People's Republic of China.
-He stated that the food waste in China is astonishing.
-Considering some Chinese people still live under the poverty line, we must strike down the waste and restore the frugal tradition of the Chinese civilization.
-He also urged the relevant authority to take actions, and public officials to be the model for reducing waste.
+Starting on 23 January, one of the largest news industry in China People's Daily published several favorable editorials on the Clean Plate campaign and encouraged more people to follow its cause.
+Because People's Daily is an official newspaper of the Central Committee of the Chinese Communist Party, it is known for being the direct channel voicing the Chinese Communist Party's policy platforms and viewpoints.
+On 28 January, Chinese leader Xi Jinping gave instructions on food waste in a report from Xinhua News Agency, which is the official state-run press agency of the People's Republic of China.
+He stated that the food waste in China is astonishing, and considering some Chinese people still live under the poverty line, it was necessary to strike down waste and restore the frugal tradition of the Chinese civilization.
+He also urged the relevant authorities to take action, and public officials to be the model for reducing waste.

-The quick response from the government demonstrates the state's long term concern of food security and also the campaign fighting for corruption.
-In Communist Party leader Xi Jinping's instruction, he clearly stated the emphasis to eliminate lavish banquets held at the government expenses, which is one important criteria of his anti-corruption campaign since he took office in 2012.

 Along with the Eight-point Regulation stipulated in December 2012, which also included clauses of limiting the resources and consumption for government officials using government funds, there has been great improvement in food waste in the government sector.
-However, although there are private actions like promoting "half-size dishes", advocating for "to-go box", rewarding customers for finishing all food and has produced some results locally, the government mostly stayed out of the campaign on regulating food waste in the private realm.
+However, although private actions like promoting half-size dishes, advocating for to-go boxes, and rewarding customers for finishing all food produced some results locally, the government mostly stayed out of the campaign on regulating food waste in the private realm.